Pylons/pyramid/docs/narr/configuration.rst

 The results of a :term:`traversal` include a :term:`context` and a :term:`view name`.
-The :term:`view name` is the *first* URL path segment in the set of path segments "left over" during :term:`traversal`.
+The :term:`view name` is the *first* URL path segment in the set of path segments "left over" in the results of :term:`traversal`.
 This will either be the empty string (``''``) or a non-empty string (one of the path segment strings).
 The empty string represents the :term:`default view` of a context object.